arthurbcp/kuma/README.md

 ### Create a Boilerplate

-The `create` command is used to create a scaffold based on the builders and templates inside the `.kuma` folder and a JSON or YAML file containing the variables to replace in the templates.
+The `create` command is used to create a scaffold based on the builders and templates inside the `_kuma` folder and a JSON or YAML file containing the variables to replace in the templates.

 ```bash
 kuma create --variables=swagger.json --project=. --from=base.yaml